Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 how to remove bike pedals

 Knowing how to change bike pedals correctly is essential to owning a bike.
-The reasons you may want to change yours include if you’re going to try out clipless pedals, pack your bike for travel, or set up one you bought online.
+The reasons you may want to change yours include if you’re going to try out clipless pedals or pack your bike for travel, it’s a good skill to know how to remove bicycle pedals.
+In this guide, we will walk you through this (quite easy) process.

 Removing bike pedals is straightforward, so long as you follow some basic advice to do the job correctly, and it may require a lot of force.
 Likewise, installation isn’t too difficult but requires closer attention due to the design of bike pedal threads.